-There are more than a dozen campgrounds along the Natchez Trace Parkway corridor, three in the park, and many others just outside the park.
-The three Parkway campgrounds are free, primitive, and available on a first come, first serve basis.
+There are more than a dozen options for camping on the Natchez Trace Parkway corridor, three in the park, and many others just outside the park.
+The three Parkway campgrounds, including Meriwether Lewis (Milepost 385), are free, primitive, and available on a first come, first serve basis.
 They do not offer electricity, showers, or dump stations.
-They are spread out along the Parkway: Rocky Springs (Milepost 54), Jeff Busby (Milepost 193.1) and Meriwether Lewis (Milepost 385).
-Many of the other campgrounds along the Parkway corridor offer electricity, showers, and dump stations.

 I have tent camped here twice, once in 2013 and just last week.
 Both times I was traveling the Trace by motorcycle and stopped for the night.
 Camping spots are easy accessible and first come first served.
 Both times I’ve been here has been during 4th of July week/weekend and the campground has only had a few campers, never packed.
 The grounds are nice and well maintained.
 If you’re tent camping or wondering about be sure to spray down with bug spay, red bugs and ticks are present as with an natural camping woods.